OttoHung/docker.tutorials/README.md

 `Dockerfile` and reduces the readability of code when the developers would like to pack an image from a mono repo.
 Also, the build context could not be in the parent directory either.
-Fortunately, `Docker` supports multiple build context flag in `Dockerfile 1.4`.
+Fortunately, `Docker` supports multiple build context flags in `Dockerfile 1.4`.
 This reduces the complexity of `Dockerfile` and provides more flexibility in organising build contexts in the code with CI/CD pipeline.